Contact: zezhenhe@mit.edu

 Zezhen (Dawn) He

-I received my PhD in Operations Management from the University of Rochester, Simon Business School.
-I was fortunate to be advised by Professor Yaron Shaposhnik (University of Rochester), Professor León Valdés (University of Pittsburgh), and Professor Fernanda Bravo (UCLA).
+I received my PhD in Operations Management from the University of Rochester's Simon Business School, advised by Professor Yaron Shaposhnik (University of Rochester), Professor León Valdés (University of Pittsburgh), and Professor Fernanda Bravo (UCLA).
+In 2022-2023, I was a visiting PhD student at UCLA Anderson's DOTM group.
+Previously, I earned a Master's degree in Applied Economics and Management from Cornell University and a Bachelor's degree from Vanderbilt University, where I double-majored in Economics and Mathematics.